playboySeductor/HELLO-IEEE-WEBSITE/README.md

 # HELLO-IEEE-WEBSITE
 1. Add logo to navbar and footer
-2. Modify the footer section
+2. Modify the footer section -> Done
 3. Give correct location in map
 4. Add a register button in section_1
 5. Add all the associations in section_5